Limbach Flugmotoren: History

 By late 2011 the company planned to close due to a worsened climate in which they were unable to operate.
 Allegedly an open letter dated 25 August 2011 could be found on their website, saying: "Years of ever increasing regulations and requirements have been choking us.
 Our efforts to operate in that environment were not successful because we cannot provide the necessary resources.
 Additionally there are government activities that hinder our current business and we cannot make plans for the future."
 Around the same time, Limbach was under investigation by German authorities for the unauthorized export of engines to Iran.

-In late 2012 it was announced that the Limbachs assets had been sold to Mr. Chen Shuide who tends to continue producing Limbach engines with Peter Limbach still on board.
-As of April 2014, the company is still in business.
+In late 2011, it was announced that the Limbachs assets had been sold to Chen Shuide who tends to continue producing Limbach engines with Peter Limbach still on board.

 In September 2020, Germany's intelligence services reported that motors sold to Iran were found in drones used by Houthi rebels.

+Engines from subsidiary Xiamen Limbach have been used in drones by Russia during the Russian invasion of Ukraine.
+In October 2024, the U.S. sanctioned two companies, Xiamen Limbach Aircraft Engine Co. and Redlepus Vector Industry, involving the production of long-range attack drones for Russia, including the Garpiya.